 Rules for Buying Tickets

 - The minimum age for buying Powerball tickets depends on the state in which you play.
-In most cases this is 18, but in Nebraska you must be over the age of 19 and in Arizona, Iowa and Louisiana you must be at least 21.
+In most cases this is 18, but in Nebraska you must be over the age of 19 and in Arizona, Iowa, Louisiana and Mississippi you must be at least 21.

 - When you buy a ticket from a retailer, it is your responsibility to check that the ticket is valid for the draw date of your choice.
 You are then responsible for keeping the ticket safe, as it acts as proof of purchase in the event of any prize claims.